-Final grade: Homework (10 assignments) and exams (3) are counted towards the final grade with weights as follows: Homework 40% and exams 60% (20% each).
+Final grade: Homework (10 assignments) and exams (3) are counted towards the final grade with weights as follows: Homework 35%, in-class exams 40% (20% each), and final exam 25%.

 GENERAL POLICIES

 Academic integrity: It is the aim of the faculty of TTU to foster a spirit of complete honesty and a high standard of integrity.
 Any attempt of students to present as their own any work that they have not honestly performed is regarded by faculty and administration as a serious offense and renders the offenders liable to serious consequences, possibly suspension.
 Please refer to the Texas Tech University Catalog p.
 46-47 for more information on this subject.